jgawrilo/butler_server/README.md

 # butler_server

 ## Service Dependencies
-This project depends on an [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) instance as well as a [CoreNLP Server](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
+This project depends on an [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) instance as well as a [CoreNLP Server](https://stanfordnlp.github.io/CoreNLP/index.html#download).
 Please follow the links if you plan to install and use locally.
 Otherwise you'll need to ensure these endpoints are properly configured in the config.json file.

-Here is the command to run the CoreNLP Server locally.
+Here is the command to run the CoreNLP Server locally (once in directory).

 `java -mx8g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 25000 -threads 2`